mspnp/aks-baseline-regulated/docs/deploy/10-aks-cluster.md

 # Deploy the regulated industries AKS cluster

-Now that the [ACR was deployed and populated](./09-pre-cluster-stamp.md), the next step in the [AKS Baseline for Regulated workloads reference implementation](/) is deploying the AKS cluster, built on it's [security-hardened OS](https://learn.microsoft.com/azure/aks/security-hardened-vm-host-image) and its adjacent Azure resources.
+Now that the all the [necessary bootstrapping requirements are deployed](./09-pre-cluster-stamp.md), the next step in the [AKS baseline for regulated workloads reference implementation](/) is deploying the AKS cluster, built on its [security-hardened OS](https://learn.microsoft.com/azure/aks/security-hardened-vm-host-image) and its adjacent Azure resources.

 ## Expected results